wp-plugins/tabby-responsive-tabs/readme.txt

 ====
 The first (leftmost) tab panel will be open by default in 'tab view' and in 'accordion view'.

-If you want a specific tab other than the first to be open by default when the page first loads, you can add the attribute **open="yes"** to the shortcode for that tab.
+If you want a specific tab other than the first to be open by default when the page first loads, you can add the attribute **open="yes"** to the shortcode for that tab:

-eg:
 `
 [tabby title="My Tab" open="yes"]
 `
 **Icon**
 ====
 You can add the markup required to show an icon alongside a tab title by using the **'icon'** attribute.
-You will need to use a theme or plugin to add the icon files.
+You will need to use a theme or plugin to add the icon files:

-eg:
 `
 [tabby title="My Tab" icon="cog"]
 `